donlopez/BlackLion2/README.md

    - The Node.js application is containerized using **Docker** to create a portable, consistent environment for deployment.
    - Configured Docker to manage dependencies and ensure application consistency across different environments.

-4. **Deployment to AWS Fargate:**
+4. **Deployment to AWS Fargate and CodePipeline:**
    - Deployed the Docker container to **AWS Fargate**, allowing for a fully managed container orchestration service.
-   - Fargate manages the container lifecycle, including scaling and infrastructure management, reducing the need for manual maintenance.
+   - Configured **AWS CodePipeline** to automate the deployment process, enabling continuous integration and delivery for the application.

 ## Future Enhancements
 - Implementing API Gateway with AWS Lambda to handle API requests.